 In 2021, the total revenue of China’s securities industry amounted to around 502 billion yuan, still significantly less compared to 2015.
 The slow growth of the securities industry in China was mainly attributed to the poor performance of China’s domestic stock market which led to a contraction of trading and financing volume.
 Furthermore, brokerages faced more fierce competition with lower commission rates and IPO fees.

 China has one of the largest bond markets in the world.
-As China continues to release barriers to its bond market, there has been a significant growth of foreign investors’ participation over the past years.
-Financial bonds, government bonds and corporate debenture bonds are the most provided bond types in China’s bond market.
-The higher yields of Chinese government bonds become particularly attractive when central banks in many countries are cutting interest rates and negative-yield bonds continue to hit new highs.
+As China continued to remove barriers to its bond market, foreign investor participation saw some significant growth of over the past years.
+Financial bonds, government bonds, and corporate debenture bonds were the most popular products in China’s bond market.

-There are 131 securities companies in China.
-In the first half of 2018, the biggest 10 securities companies in China had generated around 52 percent of total revenue of this industry.
-While the share of commissions in the revenue structure kept decreasing , the self-operation and investment of securities companies is becoming essential business for securities companies.
-Since the beginning of Mainland China’s IPO sponsor system in 2014, a company must be sponsored by a securities company in order to listed publicly in Mainland China.
-And sponsor representatives are among the jobs with the highest salaries in this industry.
+Over 130 securities companies operate in China.
+Of those, the biggest 10 securities companies in China had generated the largest share of the securities industry total revenue.
+Since the beginning of Mainland China’s IPO sponsor system in 2014, a company was required to be sponsored by a securities company to be able to list publicly in Mainland China.